 When a new procedural statute takes effect, the earliest decisions carry outsized weight.
 Litigants and practitioners look to the first rulings for guidance on how courts interpret ambiguous provisions.
 Judges in subsequent cases frequently cite the reasoning of earlier decisions rather than re-examining the statutory text from scratch.
 The first interpretations, even if they arise in unremarkable cases, often become the working definition of the statute for years.

 This is particularly true for the AVOID Act because its key ambiguities do not require extraordinary facts to surface.
-The "becoming aware" trigger for non-contractual claims will come up in virtually every construction tort case where the defendant seeks to implead a party on a contribution theory.
-Retroactivity will come up in cases that were pending when the statute took effect.
-Good-cause extension standards will come up when defendants miss the deadline.
+The good-cause standard for court-ordered extensions will come up in virtually every construction tort case where a defendant misses the 90-day window and seeks relief.
+The note-of-issue exception will come up when cases move quickly toward trial.
+The employer exception will come up whenever grave injury is alleged.
 These are common scenarios, not edge cases.

 The questions courts will resolve first

-The AVOID Act allows defendants to obtain an extension beyond the as-of-right deadline upon a showing of good cause and in the interest of justice.
-It does not define "good cause."
+The AVOID Act allows defendants to obtain an extension beyond the 90-day deadline upon a court order.
+It does not define the standard for granting such an order.
 Courts will fill this gap by analogy to the standards they apply in other procedural extension contexts, such as CPLR § 2004 (general extension standard) and the standard for vacating a default under CPLR § 5015.

 Early decisions will establish whether "good cause" for an AVOID Act extension requires only an explanation for the delay or demands a showing of merit in the underlying impleader theory.
 Courts may also address whether good cause must be shown to have arisen from circumstances beyond the defendant's control, or whether self-created delays can qualify.